REASONS FOR NEUTERING PET'S

 Also of course if you allow your cat outside and he is "entire" he will travel miles to find a female,

-usually ending up dead in the road having been hit by a car.
+usually ending up dead in the road having

 Also of course, badly injured, caused by fighting with other males